nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_messages.md

 The Bundle consists of the following FHIR Resource Profiles.

-- **ITK-Message-Bundle-1** - A NHS Digital Profile of the FHIR Bundle resource.
+- **[ITK-Message-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Message-Bundle-1)** - A NHS Digital Profile of the FHIR Bundle resource.
-- **ITK-MessageHeader-1** - A NHS Digital Profile of the FHIR MessageHeader resource.
+- **[ITK-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageHeader-1)** - A NHS Digital Profile of the FHIR MessageHeader resource.
-- **CareConnect-Practitioner-1** - A CareConnect Profile of the FHIR Practitioner resource
+- **[CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1)** - A CareConnect Profile of the FHIR Practitioner resource
-- **CareConnect-Location-1** - A CareConnect Profile of the FHIR Location resource.
+- **[CareConnect-Location-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Location-1)** - A CareConnect Profile of the FHIR Location resource.
-- **CareConnect-Organization-1** - A CareConnect Profile of the FHIR Organization resource.
+- **[CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)** - A CareConnect Profile of the FHIR Organization resource.
+- **[ITK-Device-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Device-1)** - A NHS Digital Profile of the Device resource
 - **Payload** - Any Resource or Profile.
--

 ## ITK Send Payload Bundle Diagram ##

 The diagram shows the referencing between the profiles in the bundle which make up the Send Payload Message.